dilpreet300/BackEndAssignment/README.md

 Basic authentication is used to protect api end, please refer to api documentation for auth header

-ba

 for api documentation please visit https://documenter.getpostman.com/view/32585922/2s9YypG4DE

-Above documentation in pdf format
+Above documentation in pdf format can be found in api_documentation.pdf